Lynnhurst, Minneapolis: Demographics

+Housing

+Most homes in Lynnhurst were constructed between approximately 1905 and 1930 during a period of rapid residential growth in Minneapolis.

+Common architectural styles in the neighborhood include Craftsman, Tudor Revival, Colonial Revival, and American Foursquare houses.

+Parks and recreation

+Lynnhurst Park is the primary park in the neighborhood.
+Operated by the Minneapolis Park and Recreation Board, it includes baseball and softball fields, tennis courts, playgrounds, and a recreation center with gymnasium and meeting facilities.

+Nearby recreational areas include Lake Harriet and the trails along Minnehaha Creek.

+Education

 Public schools in the neighborhood include Burroughs Community School.
 The Lynnhurst Recreation Center, part of the Minneapolis parks system, includes a gymnasium, meeting rooms, and other facilities; nearby Lynnhurst Park includes baseball and softball fields, a playground, and tennis courts.
 Washburn Library, a branch of the Hennepin County Library system, stands next to Minnehaha Creek near the southeast corner of the district.
 Houses of worship include Shir Tikvah and Mount Olivet Lutheran Church.
 Shops and restaurants are clustered near the eastern edge of the district.
 Metro Transit provides bus service on neighborhood thoroughfares.

 The Lynnhurst Neighborhood Association holds meetings each month.